-After the inverter is switched on, it takes time for it to self-diagnose and ready to deliver full power.
+After the inverter is switched on, it takes a set time for it to self diagnose and get ready to deliver full power.
 Hence, always switch on the load(s) after a few seconds of switching on the inverter.
 Avoid switching on the inverter with the load already switched on.
 This may prematurely trigger the overload protection.
 When a load is switched on, it may require initial higher power surge to start.
-Hence, if multiple loads are being powered, they should be switched on one by one so that the inverter is not overloaded by the higher starting surge if all the loads are switched on at once.
+If multiple loads are being powered, they should be switched on one by one so that the inverter is not overloaded by the high starting surge if all the loads are switched on at once.